 “Oh God,” I thought, “does she even know how to use a plunger?”

 It’s the sort of worry that seems to be happening with increasing frequency as we stare down the handful (yes, handful) of months that lay between now and the day we deliver her to college in August.

-This is a girl who knows the history of the influenza virus in perfect detail, can outwit the grown ups in the house in a game of Scrabble or concentration, and can tackle complicated equations in calculus without breaking a sweat.
+This is a girl who knows the history of the influenza virus in perfect detail, can outwit the grown ups in the house in a game of Scrabble, and can tackle complicated equations in calculus without breaking a sweat.